-The control must be in the "NEUTRAL" position to start your engine.
-Neutral is the most central position of the control unit and acts as an idle (you will hear and feel a click when neutral is engaged).
+The control must be in the neutral ("N") position to start your engine(s).
+Neutral is in the center position of the unit and acts as an idle.
 While in this position, the propeller is not rotating.
+By moving the control arms back and forth you can feel a detent in the center position and will hear a click when neutral is engaged.